 To be clear, this bonus is only valid when transferring miles between LifeMiles accounts.
 This doesn’t apply to transferring flexible points to LifeMiles, for example.
 This is only useful if you have an existing LifeMiles mileage balance, since you can’t transfer miles you don’t have.

-Generating miles for 1.3 cents is an excellent price, and even lower than the usual cost at which LifeMiles sells miles.
-For example, even when LifeMiles offers a 145% bonus on purchased miles, you’re looking at a cost of 1.35 cents per mile.
+Earning miles for 1.2 cents is an excellent price, and even lower than the usual cost at which LifeMiles sells miles.
+For example, the best price we’ve seen on purchased LifeMiles has been 1.29 cents each, and that was when a 155% bonus was being offered.

 The real cost potentially gets even lower.
 If you take advantage of this, keep in mind that LifeMiles processes mileage transactions directly, meaning that this would qualify as airfare spending.
 Therefore you’ll want to consider using one of the following cards for your purchase, since they offer the following bonus miles for airfare spending:

 |Card||Points earned on airfare spend|